Update: Content was revamped on July 28th, 2020, to better reflect the current and upcoming automation trends.

 2. The Head of Business Systems will become the greatest change-maker in the organization.

 Over the past twenty years, there’s been an accelerated shift towards digital within the enterprise.
 Digital transformation, going digital-first—no matter what you call it, the undeniable truth is that there’s a fundamental difference in how businesses operate today.

 From a practical standpoint, this means businesses have a lot more tools at their disposal.
-The average enterprise now uses 1,935 apps, a 15% increase from last year.
+The average enterprise now uses 1,935 apps.

 This app explosion has birthed changes in leadership, as well.
 Today, many companies have a dedicated Head of Business Systems who is responsible for making strategic decisions about which tools to invest in.
 Broadly speaking, they have a mandate to: